jonathantneal/domose/README.md

 ```

 Half of this stuff should be native, and I hope one day it is.
 The other half
-is here because I still support IE9 or IE11 often enough.
+is here because I still support IE9 or Edge often enough.
 The good news is,
 it’s all modular, so you can just use the parts you need, and it’s also super
-tiny, so even using the whole thing costs about 500 bytes.
+tiny, so even using the whole thing costs less than 1 kilobyte.

----

-Here are some no-nonsense explanations about the functionality you’ll get.
+Here are some no-nonsense explanations about new functionality you’ll get.

 ### The $ Method